-The LTCFC is now celebrating its 90th year of helping special needs and vulnerable children.
-The celebrations began in January 2018 with the LTCFC’s ‘Mad Hatter’s Tea Party’ which was another huge success.
+The LTCFC is now celebrating its 91st year of helping special needs and disadvantaged children.
+We started the year with our annual ‘Mad Hatter’s Tea Party’ which was another huge success.

 Whilst we are well known for our trips and outings, our appeals work is the core of the charity.